 A key point of debate is how fast can we move to 100% clean renewable energy with zero emissions.
-The mainstream answer is normally a target of 2050 – and even then, many now talk about “net zero” which allows to continue say 15% of the present emissions, particularly to deal with industrial processes such as cement as well as some transportation issues,
+The mainstream answer is usually to target 2050 – and many now talk about “net zero,” which would allow about 15% of present emissions to continue, in order to essentially exempt some industrial processes such as cement manufacture as well as some transportation issues.

-When people challenge whether a ten-year timeline to move to zero emissions is in the realm of possibility, I asked them to reflect how long it took smart phones to become omnipresent.
+When people ask whether a ten-year timeline to move to zero emissions is even in the realm of possibility, I asked them to reflect how long it took smart phones to become omnipresent.
 And I remind them that cars largely replaced horses in a ten-year period.

-One of the key factors in the successful grassroots push to ban fracking in NY was a report that actor-activist Mark Ruffalo got Cornell and Stanford professors to do showing that the state could meet 100% of its energy needs by 2030 with renewable energy without relying on fossil fuels.
-After the Governor decided to ban fracking following his poor showing in the 2014 election, where fracking was a major issue, I decided to use the study as a basis for a law to move the state to 100% clean energy by 2030.
+One of the key factors in the success of the grassroots push to ban fracking in New York was a report that actor-activist Mark Ruffalo got Cornell and Stanford professors to do showing that the state could meet 100% of its energy needs by 2030 with renewables without relying on fossil fuels.
+After the governor decided to ban fracking following his poor showing in the 2014 election, in which fracking was a major issue, I decided to use the study as a basis for legislation to move the state to 100% clean energy by 2030.

-Stanford professor Mark Jacobson has been the leading scientist in the U.S. promoting the 100% renewable energy goal.
-He wrote a series of reports for The Solutions Project showing how individual states and nations could accomplish this goal, using official government statistics about the potential for various renewable energy sources (especially offshore wind on the east coast of the U.S).
+Stanford professor Mark Jacobson has been the leading scientist in the U.S. promoting a 100% renewable energy goal.
+He wrote a series of reports for The Solutions Project showing how individual states and nations could accomplish this goal, using official government statistics about the potential for various renewable energy sources (especially offshore wind on the east coast of the U.S.).
 However, Jacobson began using 2050 as the target date.
-Before I introduced the law, I went down to Westchester County for a talk he was giving with the PACE Energy project, asking him what the real target was, 2030 or 2050.
+Before I introduced my legislation, I asked him whether his real target was 2030 or 2050.
 He said that while he was always clear that 2030 was technologically feasible, he added 20 years to give political wiggle room on the economic and political challenges.

-I kept the 2030 timeline for the bill since politicians, especially before a final deal is cut, always extend the timeline, and weaken the goal.
-Never negotiate with yourself; if you weaken your position to appear more reasonable but get no agreement to pass it as written, the politicians will always further weaken it at the end.
-Which is what we saw with the much weaker climate law NYS finally adopted in 2019.
+I kept 2030 as the timeline for my bill since politicians, especially before a final deal is cut, always extend the timeline and weaken the goal.
+You should never negotiate against yourself; if you weaken your position to appear more reasonable but get no agreement to pass it as written, the politicians will always further weaken it at the end.
+That’s what we saw with the much weaker climate law New York finally adopted in 2019.

-Fortunately, the push in NY for a goal of 100% renewable energy eventually became a mainstream position within the national climate movement, replacing the prior call for 80% reduction in emissions by 2050.
-Though over time politicians and business leaders increasingly called for net zero emissions, in reality incorporating only an 85% cut.
+Fortunately, the push in New York for 100% renewable energy eventually became a mainstream position within the national climate movement, replacing the prior call for 80% reduction in emissions by 2050.
+However, over time politicians and business leaders increasingly called for net zero emissions, which actually leads to only an 85% cut.
 And politicians and mainstream climate groups are only slowly lowering the target date from 2050.